macrocks/Architect-Documentation/docs/Kubernetes.md

 db can not be replicated as it is data so statefulsets is used to create replica for DB.it is advisable to have DB outside k cluster while applications inside kubernetes.

+## Kubernetes COnfiguration

+Either it is kubernetes dashboard or CLI or API , they all talk to control plan API server (this is only entrypoint to kubernetes)